unixpickle/harmonizer/USAGE.md

 Since such a handler is useful in a number of cases, there is a convenience method for it:

- * makeSingleShot() - register an 'animationFrame' handler on this *Harmonizer* that stops the animation and requests a paint.
+ * makeSingleShot([handler]) - register an 'animationFrame' handler on this *Harmonizer* that stops the animation and calls the given handler function.
+If the handler function is not specified (as it is optional), the harmonizer will request a paint after stopping the animation.

+You should use some caution with *makeSingleShot()* when you pass it no arguments.
+Suppose, for instance, that you want a *Harmonizer* to buffer mouse movements and forward them to a view, v<sub>1</sub>, during each animation frame.
+If you do this inside a 'paint' handler, and if v<sub>1</sub> calls `requestPaint()` as a result, it will be in vain.
+Why?
+Because *Context* ignores paint requests when it is already painting.
+Thus, if you want to contact some other view on the next animation frame (e.g. to tell it about a mouse movement), you should specify your own handler to *makeSingleShot()* instead of using a 'paint' handler.

 # *Harmonizer* trees